 Go on a Shopping Spree

 Since Andorra enjoys a tax-free status, shopping should be high on your to-do list.
-From luxury boutiques through designer brands to shops that sell high-end perfumes, alcohol, and tobacco, be sure you’ll find something to your liking.
+From luxury boutiques through designer brands to shops that sell top-notch perfumes, alcohol, and tobacco, you’ll find something to your liking.